N Carolina governor declares emergency to combat virus

 Seven North Carolina residents have tested positive for COVID-19 since the first was announced last week.
 Six are from Wake County, leading state officials to make more restrictive recommendations for Wake County, which includes Raleigh, the state capital and the broader Triangle region.

 Triangle-area employers, which include state agencies, should favor technology so employees can work from home, flexible sick-leave policies and staggered worker arrival and departure times.
-Organizers of large events in the region also should consider canceling or postponing them, state health department Secretary Mandy Cohen said.
+Organizers of large events in the region that largely attract people in higher-risk categories also should consider canceling or postponing them, state health department Secretary Mandy Cohen said.

-Five of the six Wake County patients had traveled to Boston to attend a BioGen conference, state officials said.
+Five of the six Wake County patients had traveled to Boston to attend a Biogen company conference, state officials said.
 The seventh patient lives in Chatham County.

 “These recommendations can mean inconvenience, loss of income or disappointment," Cooper told reporters.
 “But they are based on the best medical advice and they will be lifesaving.
 We do want people to take this seriously.”